outaagunga/documentation/blog_investigative_guide.md

 **AI prompt:**

-> “Create a narrative outline for an investigative blog on ghost teachers in public payrolls.
-Include section titles and suggested visuals.”
+> Using the structure Hook → Context → Investigation → Evidence → Human Impact → Accountability → Call to Action, create a 1,500-word outline with suggested visuals

 My outline is _____________________
 ---